What All Nurses Need to Know About Pregnant and Postpartum Patients

 Although vaginal delivery is preferred to cesarean section for patients who are hemodynamically stable, the nurse must be prepared to deal with the possibility of severe hemorrhage and hypovolemic shock, as well as the resulting fetal distress.
 Intravenous access with a large-bore catheter is placed to accommodate the administration of fluid and blood products.

 It is necessary to monitor carefully the status of the patient and fetus.
-Frequent vital signs and fetal heart tones, as well as monitoring and documentation of blood loss, is essential.
+Frequent vital signs and fetal heart tones, as well as monitoring and documentation of blood loss, are essential.
 Maternal bleeding may be indicated by falling hemoglobin and hematocrit or abnormal CBC (complete blood count).
 Abnormal vital signs, bleeding, or fetal heart patterns indicating fetal compromise should be reported immediately to the appropriate healthcare provider.
 Observation and documentation of the patient’s intake and output and pain and comfort levels are also essential.
-Patients should be blood-typed and cross-matched in case a blood transfusion is necessary.
+Patients should be blood typed and cross-matched in case a blood transfusion is necessary.
 RhoGAM is indicated for Rh-negative patients.
 Fetal distress may be indicated by electronic fetal monitoring changes, such as tachycardia followed by bradycardia, absent variability, decelerations, and/or sinusoidal tracing.

 Because the potential for patient and fetal injury is high in the presence of placental abruption, it is important to address the emotional needs of the patient.
 Patients should be kept informed of the status of the fetus, and the nurse should be available and ready to answer any questions that patients or their families may have.